• Guaranteed Philips Quality

 Breastfeeding cons

-A big disadvantage of breastfeeding is that the mother has to be ready to feed the baby all the time and often doesn't get much rest herself.
-The mother only has small periods between breastfeeding times, for example to leave the house alone for a walk or to go shopping while her partner or a family member takes care of the baby.
+One of the breastfeeding disadvantages is that the mother has to be ready to feed the baby all the time and often doesn't get much rest herself.
+The mother only has small periods between breastfeeding times, for example, to leave the house alone for a walk or to go shopping while her partner or a family member takes care of the baby.
 For longer outings, the mother has to take the baby with her and find a suitable place to breastfeed when the baby gets hungry.

 What you need